Kim Zolciak Flaunts Major Cleavage & Toned Abs In Tiny Sports Bra At LAX Airport

 On Monday, Kim Zolciak, 41, flaunted her incredible body at LAX airport in Los Angeles, reported The Daily Mail.
 The Don’t Be Tardy star looked confident and comfortable in a tiny black sports bra and matching joggers.
-The television personalities killer cleavage and super flat stomach was on full display.
+The television personality’s killer cleavage and super flat stomach were on full display.
 The mother-of-six paired the sexy look with sneakers and a few bracelets.
 Kim styled her long blonde hair in loose waves.

 The former Real Housewives Of Atlanta star was accompanied by her husband, Kroy Biermann.
-The former football player kept it casual in a white long-sleeved T-shirts, grey sweats, a white baseball hat, and tennis shoes.
+The former football player kept it casual in a white long-sleeved T-shirt, grey sweats, a white baseball hat, and tennis shoes.

 The publication noted that the couple had been celebrating Kroy’s 34th birthday in Las Vegas.